 When you grate raw potatoes, you'll notice liquid collecting in the bowl (how much depends on the type of potatoes you choose since water content varies by variety).
 One of the most important tips to crispy latkes is to get rid of as much liquid as possible; water in your potato pancake batter makes for mushy latkes.
 Worse yet, it can make hot oil splatter, causing cooking burns and kitchen mess.

 The easiest way to eliminate the liquid is to gather the grated potatoes in a clean tea towel and twist to squeeze out the liquid over a bowl.
 (You can also use paper towels.)
 Just don't dump out the water—there's a secret ingredient hiding under all that liquid that you will use later.

 The act of grating potatoes releases some of the potato starch, and you want that starch in your latkes.
 (Think of it as the glue that helps hold the latkes together.)
 The starch will settle to the bottom of the liquid in the bowl, so slowly and carefully pour off the water and salvage as much potato starch as you can.
 Then mix it into your latke batter.Continue to 5 of 10 below.

 Check for the Sizzle

-Before you start frying, check the temperature of the oil.
-About 365° to 375° F or 185° to 190° C is ideal.
-If you don't have a deep fry thermometer, watch the oil.
-When it starts to shimmer, wet your fingers, stand back and (carefully) flick a couple of drops of water into the pan.
+Before you start frying, check the temperature of the oil—about 365 to 375 F (185 to 190 C) is ideal.
+If you don't have a deep-fry thermometer, watch the oil; when it starts to shimmer, wet your fingers, stand back, and carefully flick a couple of drops of water into the pan.
 If the oil sizzles, you're good to go.
-Or, toss a small bread cube into the oil.
-If it's golden in about a minute, commence the latke making!
+Alternatively, you can toss a small bread cube into the oil; if it's golden in about a minute, you are ready to begin frying.

 06 of 10